-The Audit Committee currently consists of Mses.
-Gallagher and Wadecki and Mr. Gluchowski.
-Our Board of Directors has determined that each of Mses.
-Gallagher and Wadecki and Mr. Gluchowski, whose backgrounds are described above, qualifies as an "audit committee financial expert" in accordance with applicable rules and regulations of the SEC.
+The Audit Committee currently consists of Ms. Gallagher and Messrs.
+Gluchowski and Marconi.
+Ms. Wadecki previously served on the Audit Committee during a portion of fiscal 2023.
+Our Board of Directors has determined that each of Ms. Gallagher and Messrs.
+Gluchowski and Marconi, whose backgrounds are described above, qualifies as an "audit committee financial expert" in accordance with applicable rules and regulations of the SEC.
 Ms. Gallagher chairs the Audit Committee.